 Deck penetration might be difficult but quite possible in blackjack games with 4, 6, or 8 card decks as well.
 The scenario, however, has to be in favor of the player.
 For instance, shoes should not be reshuffled after each hand.
 A favorable situation allowing better deck penetration is when in a 6 deck game, the 5 full decks are dealt before reshuffling.
 An average deck percentage is 4.5 out of 6 decks being dealt before reshuffling.

 That being said, when you are playing online blackjack for money, card counting is not of much help.
 Both live dealer blackjack games, as well as virtual ones, are designed to prevent deck penetration as much as possible.
 In live blackjack games, there is a huge demand for tables that have a deck penetration percentage higher than 50%, which is very hard to find.
+While they have a way to deter card counting, live dealer blackjack games are not rigged.
+Especially ones hosted on licensed online casinos.

 Many players wonder why card counting is so difficult with online blackjack.
 Well, the primary reason is that in online blackjack, the decks are reshuffled automatically after each hand.
 In the live tables, even a 50% deck penetration appears to be low and of little significance for the player because, in these games, the dealers are trained to shuffle the deck after half of the cards or so have been dealt.